 - Life Story of a Grape Cluster: Development of a grape cluster over a growing season - video

-- NEW: Best white wine grapes for Michigan - White Vitis vinifera varieties in Michigan - video
+- Best white wine grapes for Michigan - White Vitis vinifera varieties in Michigan - video

 - Best red wine grapes for Michigan - Red Vitis vinifera varieties in Michigan - video.

 - Table Grape Varieties for Michigan, MSUE bulletin E2642.

 - Cold hardy grapes: They tried it, they liked it.
 Research surveys of Michigan tasting room visitors and Midwestern wine drinkers indicate low awareness and positive acceptance of cold hardy grape varietals.

 - Visit the vine training systems page for more information on the purpose, principles, advantages and disadvantages of the different kinds of training systems

 - Mother Nature batters northwest Michigan wine grapes 2014-2015

 - Grapevine Cold Hardiness: Mechanisms of Cold Acclimation, Mid-Winter Hardiness Maintenance, and Spring Deacclimation.

 - Assessing and Managing Grapevines in Response to Winter Injury